ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part1.md

 # Initial Impressions
 - Heavily slanted towards MQTT and the Raspberry Pi.
 No other devices or messaging protocols are mentioned in such a way.
 - Lambda is very powerful on Greengrass devices.
 This this allows the portability of Lambda code on Greengrass devices, EC2 instances and any supporting Greengrass devices.
-Also reduces developement time.
+Also reduces development time.
 - Very little is talked about MongooseOS or other providers.
 However, MongooseOS is very polished and provides an easy deployment environment and automatic setup.
 - Greengrass OTA updates is an important and much needed feature for IoT devices to counter the concerns of security and update regularity in devices (eg. Lacking Android and Router updates).
 - I enjoyed the automatic deployment and cert setup but didn’t enjoy the typing for RTOS setup (Surely this could be automatically set up?) and pulled down from AWS according to the device used.
 - Only a Windows simulator for RTOS (no Linux support yet).
-- Websockets, HTTPs and MQTT only.
+- WebSockets, HTTPs and MQTT only.
 - Lack of integration documentation.
-Most documentation focues on different IoT offerings but fails to talk about general setup and wiring of componenets together.
+Most documentation focuses on different IoT offerings but fails to talk about general setup and wiring of components together.
 - Terminology is slightly confusing around the direct splitting of groups, cores and IoT cores.
 Is a Greengrass core a "thing" as well as a Greengrass Core??
 - It’s quite a lot more complicated than originally put forward by AWS and my preconceptions about the services.